typesense/typesense-website/docs-site/content/guide/reference-implementations/geo-search.md

+---
+description: "Browse, search, and filter 1.2 million Airbnb listings on a map by location and available amenities with this Typesense geo-search demo."
+---

 # Geo Search

 This site indexes 1.2M AirBnB listings and let's you browse them on a map, and filter by amenities available at each listing.